vatesfr/xen-orchestra/docs/google.md

 Be sure to activate the plugin after you save the configuration (button on top).

-You can now connect with your Google account in the log in page:
+You can now connect with your Google account in the login page:

 ![Google log in]()